-A slow cooked recipe, which will give you those crispy sliced potatoes on top, and delicious, melt in your mouth lamb underneath.
-Absolutely superb, serve it with anything, maybe even just have two at a time.
+A slow cooked lamb hotpot recipe with crispy sliced potatoes on top, and delicious, melt in your mouth lamb underneath.

 - 2 tablespoons olive oil